Heartland Express (HTLD)

 5. Revenue Growth

 Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Heartland Express’s recent performance marks a sharp pivot from its five-year trend as its revenue has shown annualized declines of 14.2% over the last two years.
-Heartland Express isn’t alone in its struggles as the Ground Transportation industry experienced a cyclical downturn, with many similar businesses observing lower sales at this time.
+Heartland Express’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 18.3% annually.

 Looking ahead, sell-side analysts expect revenue to decline by 3.7% over the next 12 months.
-Although this projection is better than its two-year trend, it’s tough to feel optimistic about a company facing demand difficulties.
+Although this projection is better than its two-year trend, it’s hard to get excited about a company that is struggling with demand.

 6. Gross Margin & Pricing Power